Shop by Category

 Why is chia seed pudding good for you?
 It ultimately depends on the specific ingredients used in the recipe you’re making.

-For example, our chia seed pudding recipe includes healthy fats from chia seeds, flax seeds and almond butter, protein from bone broth protein powder, plus fiber-rich pumpkin and warming spices including cinnamon.
+For example, our high-protein chia seed pudding recipe includes healthy fats from chia seeds, flax seeds and almond butter, protein from bone broth protein powder, plus fiber-rich pumpkin and warming spices including cinnamon.

 Here’s a bit more about some of the health benefits linked with the ingredients used in this chia seed pudding recipe: